SalishSeaCast/tools/analysis_tools/old_notebooks/README.md

 ##License

-These notebooks and files are copyright 2013-2021 by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.
+These notebooks and files are copyright 2013 – present by the Salish Sea MEOPAR Project Contributors and The University of British Columbia.